a-sajjad72/Medical_OCR_SS_Tool/Readme.md

 ## Features

 - Support for multiple OCR engines:
-  - PaddleOCR
+  - PaddleOCR (downloaded automatically in the development environment)
-  - EasyOCR
+  - EasyOCR (downloaded automatically in the development environment)
-  - Tesseract via pytesseract (requres manual installation)
+  - Tesseract via pytesseract (requires manual installation)
 - Confidence threshold configuration for output highlighting
 - GUI for image upload and screenshot capture
 - Automatic processing and Excel output